 - Cumulative GPA of 3.0 or higher on undergraduate coursework

 - Verification of valid and current unencumbered RN license

 Idaho offers a few different RN to MSN pathways; there are bridge programs for those who currently hold an ADN degree, as well as a version that caters to those who already hold a BSN degree.
 In either case, the program generally consists of core advanced nursing courses mixed with specialized courses that pertain to a nursing concentration, such as Family Nurse Practitioner or Nurse Educator.

-For example, the core nursing courses offered as part of Idaho State University's BSN to MSN program include:
+For example, the core nursing courses offered as part of an MSN program may include:

 - Theoretical Foundations for Nursing Practice

 - Advanced Evidence Application